 The best way to achieve strong-buy in is to actively involve the right people in the goal-setting process.
 I like to bring together the development team members and key stakeholders and run collaborative workshops with them: a strategizing workshop to come up with a meaningful, inspiring vision everybody believes in and a product strategy that contains the right user and business goals; a roadmapping workshop that identifies realistic product goals using the product strategy as an input; joint product strategy and roadmap review meetings to update or change to the strategy and roadmap; and sprint planning meetings that establish meaningful and realistic sprint goals.
 (Note that stakeholders don’t participate in sprint planning meetings in Scrum.
 Instead, they are invited to offer feedback on the latest product increment in the sprint review meetings.)

-To mitigate these risks, I recommend that you involve an experienced coach like a Scrum Master, who sets the ground rules, facilitates the workshops, ensures that everybody is heard, and nobody dominates.
+To mitigate these risks, I recommend that you involve an experienced coach like a Scrum Master, who sets the ground rules, facilitates the workshops, and ensures that everybody is heard, and nobody dominates.
 Additionally, make sure that you apply the right decision rule.
-As vision, user, and business goals are particularly crucial, you should attempt to achieve unanimous agreement with everybody fully supporting the goals.
+For example, you might want to use unanimous agreement to set the vision and consent to choose the right product goals.
+Watch the video below for more guidance.

-No matter which approach you choose, be careful that you don’t become a goal broker or mediator: Actively shape the goals and avoid making weak compromises to strike a deal or please people.
-Don’t be afraid to push back and say no when appropriate.
-At the same time, appreciate people’s ideas and concerns even if you don’t consider them as helpful.
-When you care about the individuals, empathise with them, and understand their perspective and needs, they are more likely to support a goal even if they don’t fully agree with it.
+Be careful, though, that you don’t make the mistake of trying to please people and brokering a weak compromise.
+Don’t be afraid to say no when appropriate.
+At the same time, value people’s ideas and appreciate their concerns even if you don’t agree with them.
+When you care about the individuals and understand their perspectives and needs, they are more likely to support the goals even if they don’t fully agree with it.

 Post a Comment or Ask a Question